Canyon decision

 Banff-based half-day script

-Park pass, Bow Valley Parkway restrictions, 511 road conditions, Roam Route 9 if using transit, weather, trail condition, food, water, and washroom.
+Confirm park pass, Bow Valley Parkway restrictions, 511 road conditions, Roam Route 9 if using transit, weather, trail condition, food, water, washroom, and the chosen turnaround.

 Reset before entering the canyon